earthly/earthly/docs/earthfile/earthignore.md

 # Excluding patterns

 When a build takes place, the `earth` command sends any necessary local build contexts to the BuildKit daemon.
-In order to avoid sending unwanted files as part of the build context, you may exclude certain patterns by specifying an `.earthignore` file.
+In order to avoid sending unwanted files, you may exclude certain patterns by specifying an `.earthignore` file.

 The `.earthignore` file must be present in the same directory as the target being built.